isse304/islam-app/RENDER_DEPLOYMENT.md

 ### Content Security Policy (CSP)

-For Clerk authentication to work properly, the following CSP directives need to be enabled:
+For authentication, Quran API, and payment functionality to work properly, the following CSP directives need to be enabled:

 ```js
 res.setHeader('Content-Security-Policy',